World Heritage Photos

 4. Flemish Béguinage Diest - The Flemish Béguinage of Diest was founded in 1253.
 The Béguinage of Diest was dedicated to Saint Catherine.
 Most of the 90...

 The Flemish Béguinage of Diest was founded in 1253.
 The Béguinage of Diest was dedicated to Saint Catherine.
 Most of the 90 béguinage houses were built during the 17th and 18th centuries.
-At the end of the 18th century. the Béguinage of Diest was dissolved during the period of French rule (1794-1814).
-Now, the houses of the béguinage have become artists' studios and homes for the elderly.
+At the end of the 18th century, the Béguinage of Diest was dissolved during the period of French Occupation (1794-1814).
+After the fall of Napoleon, the beguines returned to the béguinage.
+In the beginning of the 20th century, there were no longer any beguines living in a Beguinage.

 6. Flemish Béguinage Diest - The Flemish Béguinage of Diest has broad streets paved with cobblestones, also called Belgian blocks.
 A béguinage consists of a...

 The Flemish Béguinage of Diest has broad streets paved with cobblestones, also called Belgian blocks.
 A béguinage consists of a group of small houses built around a church or a small chapel, enclosed by a wall with an entrance gate.
-The houses of the Béguinage of Diest are built around the Saint Catherine Church.
+The brick houses of the Béguinage of Diest were built around the Saint Catherine Church.
+In 1675, there were approximately 400 beguines living in the Beguinage of Diest.

 The béguine houses in the Flemish Béguinage of Diest date back to the 17th and 18th centuries, the red brick façades are ornamented with tiny niches.
 In the niches are small statues of saints.
-Béguines supported themselves with nursing and traditional textile crafts such as spinning, lace making, cloth making and weaving.
+Béguines supported themselves with caring for the poor and the elderly, nursing and traditional textile crafts such as spinning, lace making, cloth making and weaving.
+Béguines also spent time in religious contemplation to experience the vision of God.

 The sculptures of two béguines in the Flemish Béguinage of Diest.
 Due to several wars and the crusades, there were more single women than single men in the medieval period.
 Living alone was a real danger for medieval women.
-Many of the single women joined a béguinage, it was a perfect refuge, here they lived under guidance and protection of the church.
+Many of the unmarried women, often older or widowed women, joined a béguinage, it was a perfect refuge, here the women lived under guidance and protection of the church.

-10. Flemish Béguinage Diest - Flemish Béguinages: Just like the most beguinages, the Béguinage of Diest is surrounded by a brick wall.
-There are two entry gates...
+10. Flemish Béguinage Diest - Flemish Béguinages: Just like the most beguinages, the Béguinage of Diest is surrounded by a red brick wall, there are two entry...

-Flemish Béguinages: Just like the most beguinages, the Béguinage of Diest is surrounded by a brick wall.
-There are two entry gates to the Béguinage of Diest.
-The Flemish Béguinage of Diest gained the status as an UNESCO World Heritage in 1998, the béguinage is part of the UNESCO World Heritage: Flemish Béguinages.
+Flemish Béguinages: Just like the most beguinages, the Béguinage of Diest is surrounded by a red brick wall, there are two entry gates.
+The Béguinage of Diest is one of the largest remaining béguinages in the Low Countries.
+The Flemish Béguinage of Diest is one of the thirtheen Flemish Béguinages recognized by UNESCO as a World Heritage Site.
+The well preserved béguinage is situated on the edge of the historic city centre of Diest.